-We are proud to support #AskAboutAsthma in 2022 by making sure that every child and young person with #asthma - and their parents or carers - are aware of the four asks to manage their asthma:
+We are proud to support #AskAboutAsthma in 2022 by making sure that every child and young person with #asthma - and their parents or carers - are aware of the four asks:

 - 1. Get an asthma action plan in place - 2.
 Understand how to use inhalers correctly - 3.
 Schedule an asthma review every year and after every attack - 4.
 Consider air pollution and its impact on lung health